aplantin/describing-volatility/README.md

 The package provides four functions.

 - `temporalSubsampleMeta()` identifies pairs of samples separated by the desired time spacing.
-- `calcMicrobiomeChanges()` calculates the additive, multiplicative, and qualitative (presence/absence) between these pairs of time points, as well as extracting the relevant distances from a distance matrix if provided.
+- `calcMicrobiomeChanges()` calculates the additive, multiplicative, CLR-based, and qualitative (presence/absence) between these pairs of time points, as well as extracting the relevant distances from a distance matrix if provided.
 - `longMicrobiomeChanges()` converts the microbiome change matrices from calcMicrobiomeChanges() into long format (rows are taxa * changeID combinations)
 - `summMicrobiomeVolatility()` calculates several ad hoc measures of microbiome volatility.